jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="4_8_3"></a>
 ### [↖](#4_8)[↑](#4_8_2_1)[↓](#4_9) Trail
 * Can configure what type of events to log
-	* Management evetns
+	* Management events
-	* Insights events
+	* CloudWatch Insights events
-	* Date events
+	* Data events
-* One region / all regions / organization-wide
+* One region/all regions/organization-wide
 * Store data in nominated S3 bucket, this can be encrypted as well
 	* Can be in a different region
 * Can also deliver and analyse events in a trail with CloudWatch Logs and CloudWatch Events